Understanding your hospital stay

 - Smoke-free: All Northern Health facilities are smoke-free.

 - Visitors: We want to make family and visitors feel welcome in our facilities.
-For more information on visiting rules during the COVID-19 pandemic, talk to a member of your health care team or visit our COVID-19 pages.
+For more information on visiting rules during the COVID-19 pandemic, talk to a member of your health care team or visit our respiratory illness pages.

 - Respectful: Workers, physicians, volunteers, patients and visitors have a right to a safe and respectful environment that is free from violence, aggression, and harassment.